DeamonDev/doobie-mtl-example/README.md

 # Doobie-MTL

 In this application I show how to manage (functional) error handling in the context of Doobie.
-We have database `manifolds` with table `algebraic_varieties`.
+We have database `manifolds_atlas` with table `algebraic_varieties`.
 Each variety has its id, name, equation describing it and its euler characteristics.
 If you are not familiar with algebraic topology / geometry you can think about it as an abstract nonsense ;)

 ## Prepare database (under postgres user)